MiguelBorges1/MiguelBorges1/README.md

  👀 I’m interested in Networking, Cloud technologies and Cybersecurity.

- 🌱 I’m currently lloking for an oportunity in Networking, as a Junior or entry-level Network Engineer or Administrator.
+ 🌱 I've recently obtained the CCNA and I'm looking for an opportunity as a Junior or entry-level Network Engineer or Administrator.
  Also, I keep on learning to became a better Network professional.

 I'm presently studying:</br>
-+ Cloud computing - Microsoft Azure, preparing for AZ-900 cert.
++ Cloud computing - Microsoft Azure, preparing for AZ-900 cert
-+ Network Automation: PowerShell, Bash, Ansible and Terraform.
++ Network Automation: PowerShell, Bash, Ansible and Terraform
-+ Linux: Ubuntu (mainly for Networking purposes) and Kali, for Cybersecurity (offensive).
++ Linux: Ubuntu (mainly for Networking purposes)
 + Cybersecurity, namely IAM (Identity Access Management.
-Preparing for CompTia Sec+.
+Preparing for CompTia Sec+
-+ Python, for network automation.
++ Python, for network automation

- <h3>💞️ I’m looking to collaborate on any Junior Network Engineer opportunity !</h3>

 📫 How to reach me :
+miguel.borges@protonmail.com
+miguelborges@bluewin.ch
 borgesmig@gmail.com

 You can check my profile on LinkedIn: